National Real Estate Review Board

 Determining how much “home you can afford” depends on several important factors including:

 • Your annual gross income.
-You can get a very rough estimate of your affordable home price range by multiplying your annual gross income by 2.5.
-For example, if your annual gross income is $50,000, you may be able to afford a home worth $125,000 (this varies depending on current interest rates, your debt and credit history).
+You can get a very rough estimate of your affordable home price range by multiplying your annual gross income by 2.5 to 3.
+If you earn $50,000 per year, you might afford a home in the $125,000–$150,000 range.
+Keep in mind this is only a starting point—actual affordability depends on current interest rates, your existing debt, and your credit profile..

 • Your credit history and score.
 Your credit can affect your ability to qualify for a mortgage and your mortgage rate.
 Before you shop for a house or a mortgage, find out what your credit score is by visiting www.annualcreditreport.com or calling (877) 322-8228.
 Be sure to do this only once a year because your score can be negatively affected if pulled too often.

 • The type of home you are purchasing.
-If you are looking to buy a condominium, keep in mind that rates are typically higher for these loans and you’ll have to budget for the cost of your monthly condominium fee.
+If you are looking to buy a condominium/townhome, keep in mind that rates are typically higher for these loans and you’ll have to budget for the cost of your monthly condominium/townhome (HOA) fee.
+HOA fees can range from $100 to $1,000+ per month, depending on the property and location, so be sure to factor this into your monthly budget.

 • Your current lifestyle and future plans.
 You should consider your current living standards, as well as any future major expenses such as a wedding or college tuition.
 And, remember – buy what you can comfortably afford today, not five years from now.